paulSpades/justReload/README.md

 - 'time' NUMBER/miliseconds (you can figure out what it does) - default is `4000`;
 - 'log' BOOLEAN (turns on console logging) - default is false;

-      let reload = new justReload(300, true); // sets the request loop to 300 miliseconds and logging on
+      let reload = new justReload(300, true); // sets the request loop to 300 miliseconds timeout and logging on

 The resulting object has two methods: